WHERE WILL THE PROGRAM TAKE PLACE?

 Yes- $115 per person ($105 for members).
 Both adults and children receive a high-quality unparalleled experience.

-Participants will experience a one-of-a-kind 7 hour program (including spy missions!) with exclusive access to the Museum during non-operating hours, access to the museum’s permanent and interactive exhibitions, time to interrogate a real spy, 2 snacks, a continental breakfast, a take-home goodie bag, and a night you will not soon forget!
+Participants will experience a one-of-a-kind 7 hour program with exclusive access to the Museum during non-operating hours, access to the Museum’s permanent exhibitions, time to interrogate a real spy, snacks, sleep in the Museum exhibits, a continental breakfast, a take-home goodie bag, and a night you will not soon forget!

-After the program concludes on Sunday, families will have complimentary access to the Museum until closing at 6:00 PM.
+After the program concludes on Sunday, families will have complimentary access to the Museum until closing.
 Please be aware that we will not be able to store your gear on-site after 10:00 AM.

 Yes.
 The museum strictly enforces that an adult must be present with their children during Operation Secret Slumber program hours.
 We require that 1 adult accompany every 2 children.